openshift/oc-mirror/docs/enclave_support.md

 ## When can I use the feature?
 :warning: **The Enclave support feature is an MVP in Developer Preview and should not be used in production.**

-In the OpenShift 4.15 release, the enclave workflow is a Developer Preview MVP (Minimal Viable Product).
-It is intended to graduate it to Tech Preview in OpenShift 4.16.
+In the OpenShift 4.16 release, the enclave workflow is in Tech Preview.

 After GA, this new mirroring technique is intended to replace the existing oc-mirror.